armory/docs/content/en/docs/spinnaker-user-guides/evaluate-artifacts-stage-use.md

    replicas=${parameters.replicas}
    ```

+   {{< figure src="/images/eval-artifact-stage/eval-artifact-add-spel-artifact.jpg" alt="In the window that pops up, provide a name and add the sample JSON to the Contents section." >}}

    All three fields were added previously as parameters for the pipeline.
 The `namespace` and `deployName` fields are SpEL expressions that evaluate JSON that you provide when the pipeline runs. `replicas` accepts an integer value for the number of replicas you want.
 You can provide a value when the pipeline runs or use the default value of 2.

-7. Create the artifact.
+1. Create the artifact.
-8. Wait until the **Save Changes** button becomes available.
+2. Wait until the **Save Changes** button becomes available.
 Then, save your artifact.
-9. Add a second artifact for **Evaluate Artifacts Configuration**.
+3. Add a second artifact for **Evaluate Artifacts Configuration**.
 Use the following example:

    Name the artifact `main.tf` and use the following snippet for the **Contents**: